arjunmehta/node-georedis/README.md

 - **Basic management (addition, querying and removal) of sets of named geo locations.**
 - **A simple, easy to use, scalable interface.**
 - **Distributable methods (for browser based clients) alleviate computational load on server.**
+- **Compatible input/output with the popular [GeoLib](https://github.com/manuelbieh/Geolib) module for further manipulation.**
+- **Defaults to use native [Redis geo commands](http://redis.io/commands#geo) if available (Redis v3.2+)**

-It should be noted that the method used here is not the most precise, but the query is very fast, and should be appropriate for most consumer applications looking for this basic function.
+It should be noted that the algorithm used here is not the most precise, but the query is very fast, and should be appropriate for most consumer applications looking for this basic function.
 [Read more about how this module works](http://gis.stackexchange.com/questions/18330/would-it-be-possible-to-use-geohash-for-proximity-searches/92331#92331).

 ## Installation